-The lowa Department of Transportation (DOT) had a challenging 2.25 mile-long ditch median near the Interstate 80 Avoca interchange.
+In spring 2015, the Iowa Department of Transportation (DOT) had a challenging 2.25 mile-long ditch median near the Interstate 80 Avoca interchange.
 The long run caused concentrated flows in the median that "standard" erosion control products would not withstand.
 Extensive soil erosion in the median was not only an eye sore to motorists, but the erosion was causing a public safety concern to the roadway.
 The project also crossed two branches of the Nishnabotna River so successful erosion and sediment control was a must to protect the precious waterways.
-To further complicate matters, the cross-over that was required for the resurfacing project increased the concentrated flows to the median.
-The highway median had gullies 18 to 24 inches deep and a couple of feet wide before the final solution was devised.
-As the project owner, the lowa DOT turned to its specifications for special ditch control that allow double-netted aspen excelsior wood fiber ECBs or double-netted coconut fiber ECBs.
-Products used on this project included Curlex® II .98 ECBs and Curlex® Sediment Logs (See Figures 1-3).
+As the project owner, the Iowa DOT turned to its specifications for special ditch control that allow double-netted aspen excelsior wood fiber ECBs or double-netted coconut fiber ECBs.